Table of Contents

-(Note: During an earthquake, do not hide under the staircase because it is the weakest part of the buildings and structures.)
+(Note: During an earthquake, do not hide under the staircase because it is one of the weakest parts of the building.)

 1. Ground Shaking

-With the help of ground accelerator; ground shaking is measured.
+With the help of the ground accelerator, ground shaking is measured.

-This generally causes sinking and tilting of rigid structures like buildings and sometimes leads to complete collapsing of the structure.
+This generally causes the sinking and tilting of rigid structures like buildings.

-The shaking of an earthquake acts like a natural vibrator for soil causing the removal of air voids and shifting of water present in soil from one place to another by means of natural pressure.
+The shaking of an earthquake acts like a natural vibrator causing the removal of air voids and shifting of water in the soil from one place to another utilizing natural pressure.
 This causes the settlement of soil to a high extent.

 4. Ground Rupture

-Glacier bursting is also a major problem that may be due to the earthquake.
+Glacier bursting is also a major problem due to the earthquake.

 7. Human Impacts

-As we know that an earthquake causes shaking of the ground along with different forms ( Horizontal or vertical ) of seismic waves.
-If an earthquake lasts for a longer time and its extent is high; this may cause diseases like heart diseases, panic attacks and depression in survivors.
+If an earthquake lasts longer and its extent is high, this may cause health issues like heart issues, panic attacks, and depression in survivors.

-The series of large waves caused by the displacement of the large volume of water due to the earthquake in an ocean or lakes, the volcanic eruption in sea or oceans and many more.
+A tsunami is a series of large waves caused by the displacement of a large volume of water due to an earthquake in an ocean or lake, a volcanic eruption in the sea or ocean, and many more.